 Safeguarding records are kept for individual children, including chronologies, and are maintained separately from all other records relating to the child in the setting.
-Safeguarding records are kept in accordance with our GDPR/Data Protection policy.
+Safeguarding records are kept in accordance with our GDPR/Data Protection policy, which place duties on organisations and individuals to process personal information fairly and lawfully and to keep the information they hold safe and secure.